-Since the most popular age range for daters on Hinge is in the mid-twenties to early thirties, a popular scam is to try and reroute people to paid sites, app downloads (such as paid games), or phished websites which contain fraudulent text boxes or download malware.
+Since the most popular age range for daters on Hinge is in the mid-twenties to the early thirties, a popular scam is to try and reroute people to paid sites, app downloads (such as paid games), or phished websites that contain fraudulent textboxes or download malware.
 A scammer, who you think is a dater, might ask for your phone number and send you links.
-The person could even be a bot designed to interact with daters and send them game, app, or scam downloads that steal personal information.
+The person could even be a bot designed to interact with daters and send them to a game, app, or scam downloads that steal personal information.

 3. Attractive Photos Hack

-While sign-up may take more work and some scammers avoid sites which are only accessible through a cell phone, sign-up is free and messaging on Hinge is unlimited, with no daily limit.
+While sign-up may take more work and some scammers avoid sites that are only accessible through a cell phone, sign-up is free, and messaging on Hinge is unlimited, with no daily limit.
 You can only send messages to mutual matches.
 This means that scammers will try and use the best photos they can to capture your attention.
-That handsome lawyer, soldier, traveler, physician, or model you just connected with… they might be a scammer.
+Some scammers pretend to be premium girls that lure you on Snapchat or OnlyFans.
+Others pretend to be that handsome lawyer, soldier, traveler, physician, or model you just connected with… they might be a scammer.

 Messaging is like texting, without the photographs, so you can’t have a user send you a specific image to verify it’s legitimate.
 If you’re uncertain if a dater’s images are real, try a photo search by cropping their profile pictures and searching through a reverse search engine.

 4. Other Warning Signs of Hinge Scams and Military Scams

 Some Hinge users feel like they encounter more scammers than not.
 Really consider the warning signs with anyone you begin speaking with.
 Do their photos look too professional?
 If so, the images might be taken from a social media influencer and used by the scammer.
 If you connect with someone who says they are in the military and stationed overseas, beware that they might be a scammer.
 Many Hinge users encounter military scams online.

 How Does Hinge’s Customer Service Help This Issue?